Last updated on 21st April 2026 by Sarah Sarsby

 Overall review of the Indeed Labs products

-I think the Indeed Labs products that dermoi! gifted me are decent.
-Personally, I don’t think they’re ground-breaking or amazing but I love that they’re inexpensive.
-Under £20 each for some exfoliating pads and a vitamin C serum is good value for money.
+I think these Indeed Labs products are decent.
+Personally, I don’t think they’re ground-breaking or amazing, but I love that they’re inexpensive.
+Under £15 each for some exfoliating pads and a vitamin C serum is good value for money.

 I also think these products would be great for those with sensitive skin, as they feel gentle and soothing on application.